danielfrg/gcp-llm-retrieval-augmentation/docs/3_cloud_run.md

 - We use a custom Dockerfile to build the API image including it's depencencies and pre-trained models needed to generate the embeddings

+TODO: Example API call and respose.
+Point to Notebook.

 We use Cloud Build to build the deploy the API to Cloud Run.
 Look at the [`cloudbuild.yml`](/cloudbuild.yml) file for more details.